Paul McCartney to play Lambeau Field on June 8

 "We estimate for this concert it will be an over $6 million economic impact," Murphy said.

 There was speculation earlier this year that the former Beatle would be playing Green Bay.
 An ad on McCartney's Facebook page popped up in September, saying "GREEN BAY!
 Tour dates could be announced really soon!"
-Action 2 News went seeking answers, but no one would confirm it at the time.

 Green Bay tourism officials consider this a home run.